valentina-29/valentina-29/README.md

 ### Hi there, i'm Valentina Arias Guerrero 👋

 # 💫 About Me:
-Hello! i'm  Systems Engineering and focused on the exciting realm of QA Testing in technology.<br><br>My relentless pursuit of challenges and learning drives me to excel in projects that blend precision, creativity, and problem-solving, particularly in the QA Testing domain.<br><br>I'm excited to collaborate in diverse teams, offering effective solutions and a fresh mindset to innovative projects.<br><br>I'm eager to be part of dynamic teams and contribute my passion for technology to achieve incredible goals together!
+Hello!
+I'm Systems Engineer with a keen focus on the thrilling field of QA Testing within the realm of technology.
+My relentless pursuit of challenges and continuous learning fuels my excellence in projects that demand precision, creativity, and problem-solving, especially within QA Testing.
+I thrive on collaborating in diverse teams, offering effective solutions, and bringing a fresh perspective to innovative projects.
+I am eagerly looking forward to being part of dynamic teams, contributing my passion for technology to collectively achieve incredible goals!

 ## 🌐 Socials: